Hedge funds muscle into reinsurance, attracting doubters

 “An area of potential concern is whether hedge funds are in it for the long term, building a long-term relationship with the primary insurers,” said David Masters, senior reinsurance analyst at ratings agency Moody‘s.

-Skeptics say reinsurers set up by hedge funds in lightly-regulated jurisdictions like Bermuda are not as well safeguarded as traditional big European firms like Hannover Re, Munich Re and Swiss Re, or groups with operations at the Lloyd’s of London insurance market, such as Hiscox (HSX.L) and Amlin AML.L.
+Sceptics say reinsurers set up by hedge funds in lightly-regulated jurisdictions like Bermuda are not as well safeguarded as traditional big European firms like Hannover Re, Munich Re and Swiss Re, or groups with operations at the Lloyd’s of London insurance market, such as Hiscox and Amlin .

 The hedge funds’ alternative investment strategies, including their reliance on borrowed cash, could make them more vulnerable to a “double whammy” disaster like the Sept 11, 2001 attacks on the United States, which caused a market crash that wiped out financial portfolios at the same time as insurers were forced to pay out.